 If you wanted to learn what are NFTs for investment purposes, this means that you’re probably going to be doing a lot of trading and selling.
 This process, albeit still pretty simple, will depend a lot on your wallet of choice.

 As pointed out in the previous chapter of this “What is NFT?” article, you won’t be able to see your non-fungible tokens on your Ledger Live user interface.
-Instead, in order to see (and trade, send, or sell) the NFTs, you will have to connect your wallet to another interface that does support the visual representations of the tokens.
+Instead, in order to see (and trade, send, or sell) the NFTs, you will have to connect your wallet to another interface that supports the visual representations of the tokens.

 This can include popular software wallets such as MetaMask, or Trust Wallet.
 With the help of these interfaces, you will then be able to transact with your NFTs.
 This includes sending them, trading, selling, and doing everything in between.